th0114nd/uffda/README.md

 sometimes dismay.
 For many, Uff da is an all-purpose expression with a variety of nuances, and covering a variety of situations."
-The name was chosen to reflect the feelings that may result from service outages, and hopefully this project will provide insight to better track outages and presence of services.
+The name was chosen to reflect the feelings that may result from service outages, and hopefully this project will provide insight to better track outage and availability of services.

 Testing
 -------